sekuba/ossification-dataset/CONTRIBUTING.md

    disposition.
 2. Establish the code-defect, onchain-anchor, and USD-loss admission claims.
 3. Create one `incidents/<chainId>/<exploitTx>.json` per affected same-chain campaign.
-Keep separate deployments or chains separate and never duplicate their losses.
+Keep different chains and separate campaigns distinct; a coherent mass campaign may use the representative-target rule.
+Never duplicate loss.
 4. Add targets under the representative rule in `METHODOLOGY.md`, then link each claim to evidence source IDs.
 5. Run the onchain verifier and promote only the claims actually reproduced and